 11 Under "Export path", select a folder in which to save the cut contour files.

 Click Choose and browse to a different folder if you do not want to use the default folder.

-The following cut contour files are created during job processing:
+An .cut file is created during job processing.: